-In conclusion, the combination of tests we have described here have the potential to decide between the timescape cosmology, the Λ CDM cosmology, and other homogeneous isotropic cosmologies with other sources of dark energy.
+In conclusion, the combination of tests we have described here has the potential to decide between the timescape cosmology, the Λ CDM cosmology, and other homogeneous isotropic cosmologies with other sources of dark energy.
 A number of the tests have been devised by other researchers with homogeneous dark energy cosmologies in mind.
 In these cases, the results of independent analyses performed to date are encouraging for the timescape model.
 In particular,

-- A study of w(z) from recent datasets by Zhao and Zhang [53] provides mild evidence at the 95% confidence level for an effective w(z) which crosses the "phantom divide" near the redshift $z \simeq 0.46$ indicated in Fig. 3(a), with w(z) + 1 of the same sign over the relevant redshift ranges for $z \leq 1$; - Fits of classes of empirical w(z) functions by Shafieloo, Sahni and Starobinsky [59] yield, in the best-fit case, an Om(z) function with intercept Om(0) which appears to coincide with the timescape expectation, $Om(0) \simeq 0.64$; - Studies of the BAO scale in SSDS-DR6 data by Gaztañaga et al [60, 63] yield a relative mass fraction of baryonic matter to nonbaryonic dark matter, which is higher than the WMAP5 expectation with a FLRW cosmology, but which is perfectly consistent with the timescape model fit to the angular scale of the sound horizon [24].
+(i) A study of w(z) from recent data sets by Zhao and Zhang [73] provides mild evidence at the 95% confidence level for an effective w(z) which crosses the phantom divide near the redshift z ≈ 0.46 indicated in Fig. 3(a), with w(z) + 1 of the same sign over the relevant redshift ranges for z ≤ 1;

+- (ii) Fits of classes of empirical w(z) functions by Shafieloo, Sahni, and Starobinsky [80] yield, in the best-fit case, an Om(z) function with intercept Om(0) which appears to coincide with the timescape expectation, $Om(0) \approx 0.64$; - (iii) Studies of the BAO scale in SSDS-DR6 data by Gaztañaga et al. [81,85] yield a relative mass fraction of baryonic matter to nonbaryonic dark matter, which is higher than the WMAP5 expectation with a FLRW cosmology, but which is perfectly consistent with the timescape model fit to the angular scale of the sound horizon [38].